hackclub/OnBoard/DIRECTIONS.md

 Never designed before?
 No problem!
 We have design resources for [EasyEDA](https://easyeda.com/), a free online eCAD program.
 We'll be adding tutorials to [`design_resources.md`](./docs/design_resources.md) as we record them!

 ## 4. Upload to a Vendor and Take a Screenshot
 Upload your Gerber files to whatever vendor you prefer [^1] and add them to you cart.
+JLCPCB is the default PCB manufacturer, but you can shop around [^2].
 Once completed, take a screenshot with cost included!
 > If you're curious what all the settings are about or how to order for assembly, check out our [`ordering_from_JLCPCB.md`](./docs/ordering_from_JLCPCB.md) doc!

 **Note:** Your screenshot is **VITAL** since your project cannot be approved without it.
 You'll include the screenshot in your PR later.

 [^1] Don't know which ones you can use?
 Check out [`VENDORS.md`](./VENDORS.md) for more info!
+[^2] If outside the US you may be charged customs which aren't covered by the grant!
+Check beforehand.

 ## 5. Add Your Design to Your Project Repo
 From your fork of `OnBoard`, create a folder with your project name under `OnBoard/projects`.
 To do this, go to the projects folder and click `Create new file`.